VectorInstitute/cyclops/README.md

 `cyclops` has many optional dependencies that are used for specific functionality.
 For example, the [monai](https://github.com/Project-MONAI/MONAI) library is used for loading DICOM images to create datasets.
-All optional dependencies can be installed with ``pycyclops[all]``, and specific sets of dependencies are listed in the sections below.
+Hence, `monai` can be installed using ``python3 -m pip install pycyclops[monai]``.
+Specific sets of dependencies are listed below.

 | Dependency       | pip extra       | Notes                                                                                                        |